2017 National Worship Conference

 Ascension Vespers – including Luther’s great musical legacy.
 One newly composed canticle is based on the Song of Simeon combined with the hymn “Lord, Let at Last Your Angels Come.”

 Pentecost – a contemporary service of Word and Prayer with several new settings of Luther hymns, including a new tune and setting of “Come, Holy Ghost, God and Lord.”

 FESTIVAL CHOIR AND INSTRUMENTALISTS

 A Festival Choir of about 125 voices directed by Dr. Kermit Moldenhauer from Martin Luther College and Mr. Dale Witte from Winnebago Lutheran Academy is being formed to participate in the opening concert for the 2017 National Conference on Worship, Music, and the Arts at Carthage College.
 The concert will be held on Tuesday, June 13, at 8:00 p.m. in the Carthage College chapel.
 Those interested in participating may learn more by reading this informational letter.
-The online application is available here.
-A downloadable application is also available.
+Apply online.

 If your contact information has changed since the last conference, please contact the worship office to update your information.